Victor/Victoria (musical): Production history

 A stage musical of the film was mooted after the movie's release.
 Robert Preston and Julie Andrews were meant to reprise their respective roles but then Preston pulled out saying there was no way the musical could be profitable.
 "It's just this big ego trip for Blake", he said.

 Victor/Victoria premiered in out-of-town tryout at the Orpheum Theatre in Minneapolis, Minnesota in June 1995.
 Another tryout was held at the Shubert Theatre in Chicago, Illinois from July to September 1995.
 The musical opened on Broadway at the Marquis Theatre on October 25, 1995 and closed on July 27, 1997 after 734 performances and 25 previews.
 The show was directed by Edwards and choreographed by Rob Marshall.
 The original cast included Julie Andrews, Tony Roberts, Michael Nouri, Rachel York, Richard B. Shull, and Greg Jbara.

 When Andrews received the lone Tony Award nomination for the production, she made headlines when she rejected the honor with the statement, "I have searched my conscience and my heart and find that I cannot accept this nomination."
 Andrews further stated that she would "stand instead with the egregiously overlooked" cast and crew.
 The incident stimulated ticket sales for the musical, and Andrews declined to perform at the Tony Awards ceremony, which suffered that year from a lack of star wattage.

 During Andrews' four-week vacation in early 1997, Liza Minnelli took over the role.
 Later Andrews, who boasted a four-octave vocal range, was forced to quit the show permanently when she developed vocal problems.
 She subsequently underwent surgery to remove non-cancerous nodules from her throat and was left without a singing voice.
-Her lawsuit against surgeon Stuart Kessler was settled for $20 million.
+Her lawsuit against surgeon Scott M. Kessler was settled for $20 million.
 Andrews was succeeded by Raquel Welch for the duration of the run.

-A filmed performance was broadcast on television in 1995 and is available for digital download on iTunes.
+A filmed performance was broadcast on television in 1995 and is available on DVD.

-A US national tour ran from September 1998 through June 1999, starring Toni Tennille, Dennis Cole, Jamie Ross, Dana Lynn Mauro and A.J.
+A US national tour ran from September 1998 through June 1999, starring Toni Tennille, Jamie Ross, Dennis Cole, Dana Lynn Mauro and A.J.
 Irvin.

 Anna Francolini played the lead role in a 2012 small-scale production at the Southwark Playhouse in London.